sreutter/siproxylin/README.md

 ### Call Privacy

 Siproxylin **forces calls to be relayed** to avoid IP leaks.
 The call window shows technical details: advertised IP addresses of both ends and the connection choice.
-Siproxylin requests TURN details from your XMPP server (XEP-0215), and if not received, should fall back to the public Jami TURN servers.
+Siproxylin requests TURN details from your XMPP server (XEP-0215), and if not received, should fall back to the public Jami TURN servers (fallback wasn't properly tested).

 ---

 ## Installation

-### AppImage (Linux)
+### AppImage (Debian 12 Linux)

 Download the latest AppImage from [Releases](https://github.com/yourusername/siproxylin/releases):